Shin (letter): In Judaism

 Shin also stands for the word Shaddai, a Name of God.
 A kohen forms the letter Shin with each of his hands as he recites the Priestly Blessing.
 In the mid-1960s, actor Leonard Nimoy used a single-handed version of this gesture to create the Vulcan hand salute for his character, Mr. Spock, on Star Trek.

 The letter Shin is often written on the case of a mezuzah, a scroll of parchment containing select Biblical texts.
 Sometimes the whole word Shaddai will be written.

 The Shema Yisrael prayer also commands the Israelites to write God's commandments on their hearts (Deut.
 6:6); the shape of the letter Shin mimics the structure of the human heart: the lower, larger left ventricle (which supplies the full body) and the smaller right ventricle (which supplies the lungs) are positioned like the lines of the letter Shin.

 A religious significance has been applied to the fact that there are three valleys that comprise the city of Jerusalem's geography: the Valley of Ben Hinnom, Tyropoeon Valley, and Kidron Valley, and that these valleys converge to also form the shape of the letter shin, and that the Temple in Jerusalem is located where the dagesh (horizontal line) is.
 This is seen as a fulfillment of passages such as that instructs Jews to celebrate the Pasach at "the place the LORD will choose as a dwelling for his Name" (NIV).

 In the Sefer Yetzirah the letter Shin is King over Fire, Formed Heaven in the Universe, Hot in the Year, and the Head in the Soul.

 The 13th-century Kabbalistic text Sefer HaTemunah, holds that a single letter of unknown pronunciation, held by some to be the four-pronged shin on one side of the teffilin box, is missing from the current alphabet.
 The world's flaws, the book teaches, are related to the absence of this letter, the eventual revelation of which will repair the universe.

-In Russian
+In Cyrillic

 The Cyrillic letter "sha" is sometimes said to derive from the Hebrew letter shin, emphasizing the letters’ similarity.

-The corresponding letter for the sound in Russian is nearly identical in shape to the Hebrew shin.
+The corresponding letter for the sound in Cyrillic is nearly identical in shape to the Hebrew shin.
 Given that the Cyrillic script includes borrowed letters from a variety of different alphabets such as Greek and Latin, it is often suggested that the letter sha is directly borrowed from the Hebrew letter shin (other hypothesized sources include Coptic and Samaritan).